stanfordnlp/dspy/docs/docs/learn/programming/signatures.md

 Many DSPy modules (except `dspy.Predict`) return auxiliary information by expanding your signature under the hood.

 For example, `dspy.ChainOfThought` also adds a `reasoning` field that includes the LM's reasoning before it generates the output `summary`.
-For example, `dspy.ChainOfThought` also adds a `reasoning` field that includes the LM's reasoning before it generates the output `summary`.

 ```python
 print("Reasoning:", response.reasoning)